Learn to Unlearn: A Survey on Machine Unlearning: Evaluation and Experimental Results

 \section{Evaluation and Experimental Results}

-This section highlights the discoveries from our experiments on machine unlearning.
+In the developing field of machine unlearning, there are discernible gaps and ambiguities in the existing literature.
+These gaps not only leave pressing questions unanswered but also hint at the potential for fresh perspectives that might reshape our current understanding.
+Our series of experiments, presented in this survey, are not merely a reiteration of known concepts but an endeavour to introduce novel ideas and concepts that have been largely unexplored in contemporary discourse.
+By weaving these empirical findings into our review, we aim to break the traditional paradigm of survey papers, offering readers not just a synthesis of existing knowledge but also tangible evidence of recent advances.
+This integration of experiments serves a dual purpose: it provides a more comprehensive view of machine unlearning and ensures an engaging read by interspersing theoretical discussions with practical insights.

 Specifically, our experiments are based on Deltagrad~\cite{wu2020deltagrad}, which is considered to be one of the most prominent and precise machine unlearning techniques.
 As previously mentioned, the key approach employed in this study is ``reverse learning''.
 To elaborate further, Deltagrad amplifies the loss of the excluded data samples in the model training, instead of using the conventional method that minimizes the loss.